U.S. residents, how they commute and what it costs

 Of course, transit infrastructure is frequently not in place to help people get to their place of employment.
 A 2011 Brookings Institution report found that only 30% of jobs in metropolitan areas can be reached by transit within 90 minutes.
 Access varies significantly, from 60% in Honolulu to 7% in Palm Bay, Florida; Washington and New York average 37%.
 The report also highlighted some inequalities: About 33% of high-skill jobs can be accessed by transit within 90 minutes, compared to 25% of low- and middle-skill jobs.

 According to a report by the Center for Housing Policy, U.S. working families spend 29% of their income on transportation — more than $9,800 on average.
 Those living in dense cities with extensive mass transit systems tended to have lower transportation costs (New Yorkers paid $7,880, nearly 20% less than the average) while those in cities that sprawl have higher costs (Atlantans spent $10,890, 11% more than the average).
 More driving also increases a city’s per-capita carbon footprint: In New York, residents are responsible for 1.9 metric tons of carbon per year; in Los Angeles, the figure is 3.68 — nearly double.

 One factor influencing individuals’ choices is free parking at work, and research has shown that the option of “cashing out” can significantly increase rates of carpooling and other alternate transportation modes.
 Other subsidies for driving are hidden in the tax code: Up until this year, those who commuted by car could deduct $240 for parking costs; mass transit users only got $125.
 That imbalance was rectified in the “fiscal cliff” bill approved New Year’s Day 2013.

-Below is a selection of recent research on issues related to the major commuting modes, including cars, bicycles, and walking.
+Below is a selection of recent research on issues related to the major commuting modes, including cars, transit, bicycles and walking.